gtsifrikas/Droste/README.md

 #### Notes
 * Keys must be `Hashable`.
-* This operator is thread safe, means that you can do the same request dispatched from multiple queues and it will work without any unexpected behavior.
+* This operator is thread safe, meaning that you can dispatch the same request from multiple queues and it will work without any unexpected behaviors.

 ### Skip while
-With `.skipWhile` operator you can, at runtime, to skip the cache depending of a condition.
+With `.skipWhile` operator you can, at runtime, to skip the cache depending on a given condition.

 #### Example
 ```swift